Morten Gamst Pedersen

-Morten Gamst Pedersen (born 8 September 1981) is a Norwegian professional footballer who last played as a midfielder for Åsane.
+Morten Gamst Pedersen (born 8 September 1981) is a former Norwegian professional footballer who played as a midfielder.
+During his spell for Blackburn Rovers in the Premier League he was known for his skill and long range goals.

-Pedersen began his career with Tromsø, then played for English side Blackburn Rovers between 2004 and 2013 making a total of 349 appearences.
+Pedersen began his career with Tromsø, then played for English side Blackburn Rovers between 2004 and 2013 making a total of 349 appearances.
 He then played for the Turkish side Karabükspor.
-Gamst Pedersen signed with Rosenborg in 2014.
-With Rosenborg he won the 2015 Tippeligaen, and the 2015 Norwegian Cup.
+He signed with Rosenborg in 2014, and won 2015 Tippeligaen, and the 2015 Norwegian Cup.

-In February 2016, Gamst Pedersen re-signed for Tromsø on a 1-year contract.
+In February 2016, he returned to Tromsø.

-Since he made his debut in 2004, Pedersen has been capped more than 80 times, and scored 17 goals, for Norway.
-He was an international regular until August 2012, when he was left off of the national team.
+In a decade-long career from 2005, Pedersen was capped 83 times and scored 17 goals for Norway.

 Club career

 Tromsø IL

-Pedersen was born in Vadsø, Finnmark.
+Pedersen was born in Vadsø Municipality in Finnmark.
 He had his breakthrough in the Norwegian top division club Tromsø, scoring 7 goals in the 2004 season, before he signed with Blackburn with only half a season played by August.
 The fee was £1.5 million, which could rise to £2.5 million on the basis of future appearances.
 Gamst was required to fill the gap left by Damien Duff, who had left in July 2003 to go to Chelsea.